pantherdb/pango/README.md

 - Docker and Docker Compose
 - Python 3.x
-- Node.js and Angular (for the front-end)
+- Node.js and React (for the front-end)

 ## Project Components